Juan Granados-Zúñiga, Lilly Pride Chair, Says ‘Be Yourself’

 For Juan Granados-Zúñiga, intersectional identities have been a hallmark of his life.
 He grew up in Mexico, speaking English at home.
 He grew up gay in a culture that wasn’t always welcoming.
 And he found success at a company that encouraged his unlikely move from chemist to marketer – a job where he found he could truly shine.

-Here’s more about Granados-Zúñiga, chair of Lilly’s Pride employee resource group for LGBTQ and allies, and why his differences have made a difference in his 16 years at Lilly.
+Here’s more about Granados-Zúñiga, chair of the Lilly Pride employee resource group for lesbian, gay, bisexual, transgender and queer (LGBTQ) employees and allies, and why his differences have made a difference in his 16 years at Lilly.

 Taking a Leap